okezieuc/abileneX/README.md

 At this point, you may be wondering why we said that deciding whether an idea is good by discussing it as a group is a bad idea.
 Well, the answer to that lies in a paradox in Social Psychology: the Abilene Paradox.
 (Yup.
 That's where we got our name from.)
 I sense that you are curious about what the Abilene paradox is.
 Here is a link to a really long video explaining the paradox and how it affects us: https://www.youtube.com/watch?v=icJK89nnf-Y. Here is a link to the [trailer to the video.](https://www.youtube.com/watch?v=HBTcLQt-iAs)

 No, seriously.
 Watch [the longer video](https://www.youtube.com/watch?v=icJK89nnf-Y).
-It's fun, informative, and can save you from the disaster of building bad ideas.
+It's fun, informative, and can save you from the disaster that comes with building bad ideas.

 Now you understand the beauty of AbileneX, I invite you to take a bold step.
 Are you ready to build with confidence?
 If yes, visit https://abilenex.vercel.app to get started.
 If no, well, trying it out at https://abilenex.vercel.app may change your mind.